Your British Citizenship

 It is important to cut your BRP (biometric residence permit) in half and return it to the Home Office.
 Failure to do so attracts a fine of £1,000.
 You are encouraged to do so as soon as you receive your British citizenship certificate.

-Wondering if you could apply for British citizenship, get in touch and speak to an expert.
+Wondering if you could apply for British citizenship, get in touch with me.

 Saule Voluckyte, M.A.E.S, LL.B, FAIA